 Given the brevity of this newsletter, I will not delve into the various positions and philosophies about how we ended up in this place.
 And what place is that, you ask?

-Or perhaps it’s just relinquishing our opportunities to smile and relax and enjoy the season, while rushing to make sure that we find the just the right gift that will make our kids happy.
+Or perhaps it’s just relinquishing our opportunities to smile and relax and enjoy the season while rushing to make sure that we find just the right gift that will make our kids happy.

-I will assume for the purposes of this newsletter that most parents want to promote values of gratitude, peace, joy, love, sharing and happiness.
+I will assume for this newsletter that most parents want to promote values of gratitude, peace, joy, love, sharing, and happiness.
 So…..

-If our intention is to promote those values, how do we do it?
+If we intend to promote those values, how do we do it?